tatsuyafujisaki/android-playground/markdown/material-design-typography.md

 ```

 # Inset
-means a margin that increases the area that responds to touch events.
+is a margin that increases the area that responds to touch events.

 ## References
 * https://material.io/develop/android/theming/typography/